BYU-ECE-Software/BAIT/Docs/Final Design Package/FileStructure.md

         - **Potential Improvements.md** - A list of potential improvements to the project
         - **User Feedback.md** - A summary of user feedback
     - **Media** - Media files used in the documentation
-    - **Technical Documentation** - More detailed technical documentation
-        - **API Functions.md** - Documentation of the inner workings of teh API
-        - **CampaignDefinition.ts** - A TypeScript file that defines the structure of a campaign
-        - **DatabaseInit.sql** - A SQL file that initializes the database
-        - **SEPPTIC.postman_collection.json** - A Postman definition of the API endpoints
 - **Tests** - Various files used for testing the application
     - **LoadTest.py** - Python script for load testing the application
     - **requirements.txt** - Python requirements for the load test script